EddiePruneda/EddiePruneda.github.io/_posts/2022-10-17-ConcentrationBubble.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Examples
-title: Examples
+title: The Concentration Bubble: Passive Investing and the Magnificent Seven

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Mr. Green's Workshop
+author: eddie
 # multiple category is not supported
 category: jekyll
 # multiple tag entries are possible
-tags: [jekyll, sample, example post]
+tags:
 # thumbnail image for post
 img: ":post_pic1.jpg"
 # disable comments on this page